 Directors and officers insurance coverage pays on behalf of a company’s management.
 Specifically, the policy covers claims of wrongful acts such as theft of trade secrets or violation of state security laws.

 However, exclusions do exist as part of the policy.
 Exclusions can vary per policy, and often the frequency of certain types of losses will dictate which ones are included.
-Listed below are some of the most common types of exclusions you will probably see in a Directors and Officers Insurance policy:
+Listed below are some most common types of exclusions you will probably see in a Directors and Officers Insurance policy:

 - Libel or slander.